hanegraaff/jenkins-resiliency-sl/readme.md

 Contains the classes that expose the resiliency functions used by the global variables.
 Each AWS service is encapsulated into its own class.

-For example RDS Resiliency functions, like identifying the latest RDS Cluster Snapshot for a given prefix, are implemented in the ```AmazonRDSResliency``` class.
+For example RDS functions, like the ability to identify the latest RDS Cluster Snapshot for a given prefix, are implemented in the ```AmazonRDSResliency``` class.

 Each class in this  package inherits from the ```BaseResiliency``` class.
 This class forces initialization in two steps, to avoid CPS issues with class constructors.
 For more information, see this link: